Benefits of Fiber Over Copper

 In the old days, when copper was king, tapping into a cable was easy.
 Just reroute the line through the eavesdropping device and nobody was the wiser.
 Unfortunately, legacy copper cabling can still be a problem today, with bites and bits moving from computer to server and back, just as vulnerable as before.

-With fiber cabling, however, tapping or breaking into a cable undetected is nearly impossible, thanks to more sophisticated electronics on both ends of the fiber constantly monitoring potential breaks or hacks.
-If a tap is inserted into a fiber cable, the temporary interruption, no matter how short, can be immediately detected, preserving valuable data.
-Non-tap hacks, such as external listening devices designed to pick up signals that leak from copper cables, won’t work on fiber because the signal never leaves the cable, held in by the fiber’s cladding and coating, leaving the fiber listening device nothing to hear.
+With fiber, however, tapping or breaking into a cable undetected is nearly impossible, thanks to more sophisticated electronics on both ends of the fiber constantly monitoring potential breaks or hacks.
+If a tap is inserted into a fiber cable, the temporary interruption, no matter how short, can be detected immediately, preserving valuable data.
+Non-tap hacks, such as external listening devices designed to pick up signals that leak from copper cables, won’t work on fiber because the signal never leaves the cable, held in by the fiber’s cladding and coating, leaving the outside listening device with nothing to hear.

 Copper cabling is nearing the end of its internet life cycle, with bandwidth requirements far exceeding its ability to handle the growing data traffic needs.
 It is still a viable and reliable source of electricity, primarily because fiber can’t provide its own power.
 However, fiber optic cable is far from full, with plenty of room for growth.
 In addition, fiber is much better equipped to handle the ever-increasing demands on internet connectivity.
 As demand increases, fiber is there to accommodate it.